dblock/code.dblock.org/_posts/2012/2012-03-23-how-to-convert-numbers-into-words-in-ruby-with-numbersandwords.markdown

 comments: true
 dblog_post_id: 329
 ---
-You’d think someone has implemented simple conversion of numbers into English by now?
+You'd think someone has implemented simple conversion of numbers into English by now?
 For example 42 becomes "forty-two".

 I found a few interesting posts, a couple of gems and even a competition.
 All had issues that fit in two buckets: they could only do English or their implementation was scary.
-While I didn’t really _need_ a converter that worked for different languages, none of the libraries inspired much confidence.
+While I didn't really _need_ a converter that worked for different languages, none of the libraries inspired much confidence.
 Finally, I ran into a I18n implementation that was generic, well implemented and properly tested for Russian.
 It needed some minor English work, but you can be sure that the Russian version is _much_ more complicated.

 A few pull requests later, please welcome a new gem, [numbers_and_words](https://github.com/kslazarev/numbers_and_words).
 [Kirill](https://github.com/kslazarev/) designed the library with conversion strategies and proper localization in-mind.